 As Tom sings, other Tradespersons, victims of Scrooge's "Christmas Spirit" gather round the soup trolley to swap opinions.
-The number has a dark and threatening feel
+The number has a dark and threatening feel.
+As the others sing, P&J man takes his tent off SL.

 (Singing) Father Christmas-Father Christmas-